SherG/s2/blog/coronavirus-business.md

 #### Virus-Related Supply Chain Disruptions to Get Much Worse, MIT's Sheffi Warns

-For a quick take, watch this Bloomberg interview with Yossi Sheffi, director of the Massachusetts Institute of Technology’s Center for Transportation and Logistics.
+For a quick take, <a href="https://www.youtube.com/watch?v=BKAoHCjlUFw" target="blank">watch this Bloomberg interview</a> with Yossi Sheffi, director of the Massachusetts Institute of Technology’s Center for Transportation and Logistics.